andkov/vada-2020-summer-school/README.md

 # Bonus tracks

 If you are considering an anlytical project involving world-wide COVID-19, consider cloning the repository and studying the following scripts
+- I have prepared an [narrated version of this workshop](https://raw.githack.com/andkov/vada-2020-summer-school/master/analysis/covid-trajectory/covid-trajectory-1.html), which you can study later on your own.
 - [./manipulation/ellis-geography](./manipulation/ellis-geography.R) - prepares a reference table with exhaustive list of countries, their two- and three-letter codes, continents,
 - Check out my [workshopw from the VADA 2019 summer school](https://github.com/andkov/vada-2019-summer-school/), in which I demonstrate the technique for functionalizing graphing functions.